Skippack Child Custody Lawyers

-Experienced Child Custody Attorneys Fight for Children’s and Clients’ Rights in Skippack, PA
+Experienced Child Custody Attorneys in Skippack Fight for Children’s and Clients’ Rights

 Every issue that can arise in a divorce is capable of producing acrimony and emotional strife between a divorcing couple and require the intervention of the court to resolve the issue.
 However, in our experience, no issue creates a highly contentious situation as easily as child custody matters.
 Unfortunately, when parents decide to divorce it can damage or destroy their children’s sense of safety and security.
 Understandably, your children’s interests and well-being are likely at the forefront of your concerns as you go through the divorce process.

 Involved In A Child Custody Matter And Have Questions?
 We Can Help, Tell Us What Happened.

 At Rubin, Glickman, Steinberg & Gifford P.C., our compassionate, dedicated child custody lawyers in Skippack, PA know that a bitterly-fought and protracted custody battle can have a serious negative impact on your children.
 That is why we work hard to ensure that the child custody determination process proceeds as quickly and as smoothly as possible.
 Contrary to some people’s beliefs, child custody arrangements under Pennsylvania law are required to be gender-neutral, not preferring one parent over the other.
 Instead, courts today tend to prefer shared custody arrangements where the parents demonstrate their ability to work with one another and where such arrangements are in the best interests of the children.

 Courts in Pennsylvania are required to consider the “best interests of the child” as a guide star in any custody determination.
 As a result, making a child custody determination is rarely a straightforward matter.
 Instead, it is highly fact-specific, and courts look to a number of statutorily-listed factors to fashion a custody arrangement that is in the child’s best interest.
 These factors include: